maarjl/CNV_OQS/README.md

 As a results, we obtained an expression matrix with genes in rows and samples in columns:

 ~~~
 			sample001	sample002	...
-gene01	1.02	-0.09	...
+ENSG00000197465	1.02	-0.09	...
-gene02	0.42	-0.89	...
+ENSG00000204520	0.42	-0.89	...
 ...
 ~~~

 We have saved it as an R object with .RDS file extension (`example/example_gene_expression.RDS`).

-Additionally, a table with gene locations `--gene_loc` is required with columns `Name`, `Chromosome`, `Start` and `End`.
-Values in column `Name` should match the rownames of expression matrix.
+Additionally, a table with gene locations is required with columns `ID`, `Name`, `Chromosome`, `Start` and `End`.
+Values in column `ID` should match the rownames of expression matrix.

 ~~~
-Name	Chromosome	Start	End
+ID	Name	Chromosome	Start	End
-gene01	1	169818772	169863408
-gene02	20	49551404	49575092
+ENSG00000197465	GYPE	4	144792020	144826716
+ENSG00000204520	MICA	6	31371356	31383092
 ...
 ~~~

 ##### Correction for eQTLs

-Our method presents an option to correct gene expression values to its top eQTL genotypes prior GE metric calculations.
-For this, we only use eQTLs that are not correlated to CNVs.
+Our method presents an option to correct gene expression values to its top SNP eQTL genotypes prior GE metric calculations.
+For this, we only use SNP eQTLs that are not correlated to CNVs.
 Our study suggests that such corrections improve the CNV quality estimations.

-Conditional eQTL analysis should be done with external software such as [qtltools](https://qtltools.github.io/qtltools/) and the output should be converted to a table `--eqtl` with following mandatory columns:
+Conditional eQTL analysis should be done with external software such as [qtltools](https://qtltools.github.io/qtltools/) and the output should be converted to a table with mandatory columns `Name` and `SNP`:

 ~~~
-*TODO: eQTL table example*
+ID	SNP
+ENSG00000197465	rs0001
+ENSG00000197465	rs0002
+ENSG00000204520	rs0003
+...
 ~~~

 We have included an R script to extract eQTLs that are not correlated to CNVs that overlap the corresponsing gene.
 Currently, our script only supports Plink v1 BED/BIM/FAM files for eQTL genotypes `--bfile`.